cairo-book/cairo-book/src/ch16-02-00-composability-and-components.md

 `TContractState` instead of `ComponentState<TContractState>`, as demonstrated in the example with the `InternalTrait`.

-## Using components inside a contract
+## Using Components Inside a Contract

 The major strength of components is how it allows reusing already built primitives inside your contracts with a restricted amount of boilerplate.
 To